 Every youth leader has faced the unique challenge of getting a room full of awkward, bored, and restless kids into a space where they can encounter Jesus in a personal and powerful way.
 The only question is: how do we get them from Point A to Point B?
 Youth group games are part of the answer!

-By facilitating fun youth group games that can get the students into a place of comfort, excitement, and joy.
+By facilitating fun youth group games, you can get the students into a place of comfort, excitement, and joy.
 Plus, you’re opening up an opportunity for them to make friendships that can last a lifetime, and to give them something to look forward to every week!

 Here are ways to make youth group fun, and 25 example youth group games you can start playing today.
 Your students will love trying a new game.